 Over three stints working for the AFC, she designed and established a number of initiatives, including the AFC New Screenwriters Program; the Distinctly Australian Fellowship programs and, with ABC TV, the JTVdocs program.

-Karin is a frequent guest lecturer at the RMIT University and the Victorian College of the Arts Film School (University of Melbourne).
+Karin is a frequent guest lecturer at the RMIT University and the Victorian College of the Arts Film School (University of Melbourne) and is a Visiting Professor of Screenwriting at EICAR – the International Film School – Paris.

 She is a graduate of the National Film School of Great Britain.